 Goals are definitely where the majority of bets are wagered outside of the actual result itself.
 But with data recording become more detailed around a football match, it opens up opportunities for alternative bets.

-In our modern era of data-driven gambling, we find ourselves open to accessing markets that are backed up by a variety of outcomes and bookies have started packaging these bets into a build you own bet slip styled combination strategy.
+In our modern era of data-driven gambling, we find ourselves open to accessing markets that are backed up by a variety of outcomes, and bookies have started packaging these bets into a build-your-own bet slip styled combination strategy.